 If you are planning to visit Iceland in February, then get excited, because I have the guide for everything you’re going to need to know about planning your trip to Iceland during this beautiful month.

-Hello, Team Iceland.
-Welcome back to this channel, all about Iceland planning.
-I am your tour guide, and I’m here to help you plan the best trip every.
+Hello, Team Iceland, welcome back to your place for ALL things Iceland planning.
+I’m Jeannie – your virtual tour guide, and I’m here to help you plan the best trip ever.

 Daylight hours in February